Working for a Living

 Long, thin strands that feel disturbingly like hair.
 They possess some unidentifiable energy that might be magical.
 You can’t imagine what purpose they could possibly serve.

-It seemed to be a trash item, like she’d expected, but it was rank F, which was fairly high, especially this early in the game.
+It seemed to be a trash item, like she’d expected, but it was quality F, which was fairly high, especially this early in the game.
 Most likely it wouldn’t be useful until much later.
 Shrugging, she decided to toss it in her vault until she could figure out what it was for.

 As Musette was looking for another shop that was open, she came across two people arguing behind a general store.